-Gut microbiota, including Bifidobacterium genus, Lactobacillus plantarum, Lactobacillus brevis, and Bacillus subtilis, synthesize neurotransmitters like Serotonin, Dopamine, Norepinephrine, Catecholamines, and Acetylcholine.
+Gut microbiota, including Bifidobacterium genus, Lactobacillus plantarum, Lactobacillus brevis, and Bacillus subtilis, synthesize neurotransmitters like Serotonin, Dopamine, Norepinephrine, Catecholamines, and

+Acetylcholine.
 These biochemical mediators are essential for brain function, as they significantly impact the gut-brain axis and modulate the signaling pathways of enteric nerves (Ortega et al., 2022).
 Tryptophan, an amino acid, is particularly notable because it is converted to serotonin, a key neurotransmitter involved in mood regulation.
 Conversely, gamma-aminobutyric acid (GABA) serves as an inhibitory neurotransmitter, and its dysregulation is linked to anxiety and depression (Ortega et al., 2022).
 Furthermore, acetylcholine and catecholamines are crucial for various central nervous system functions, including emotional regulation, memory consolidation, learning mechanisms, and motor control (Teleanu et al., 2022).
-The interaction between these neurotransmitters and the gut microbiota highlights the pivotal role of gut health in supporting mental well-being and cognitive performance.
-Research by Patterson et al. (Patterson & Turnbaugh, 2014) suggests that modulation of the microbiome might help alleviate mental health challenges, such as depression, indicating that these neurotransmitters could possess antidepressant properties.
+The interaction between these neurotransmitters gut microbiota and the highlights the pivotal role of gut health in supporting mental well-being and cognitive performance.
+Research by Patterson and Turnbaugh (2014) suggests that modulation of the microbiome might help alleviate mental health challenges, such as depression, indicating that neurotransmitters could these possess antidepressant properties.